-- Sal de Ibiza – The Store: vintage market with designer’s pieces and the authentic Ibiza salt.
+- Sal de Ibiza – The Store: a vintage market with designer’s pieces and the authentic Ibiza salt.

-- Charo Ruiz Ibiza: the most famous ad-lib Spanish designer where you can shop the perfect Ibiza dress.
+- Charo Ruiz Ibiza: the most famous ad-lib Spanish designer where you can shop for the perfect Ibiza dress.

-- Karma of Charme: bohemian boots, bags and fashion in Ibiza Old Town.
+- Karma of Charme: bohemian boots, bags, and fashion in Ibiza Old Town.

 - Street markets are celebrated almost daily across the island in Ibiza Town, Platja d’en Bossa, Santa Eulalia, Benirrás.